 Saving Seeds from Broccoli

 Broccoli plants can be a bit more difficult than other vegetables when saving seeds.
 This is because broccoli is a cross-pollinator; it needs other broccoli plants nearby in order to pollinate.
-As the broccoli plant is so closely related to other members of the mustard family, cross-pollination may occur amongst other plants of this same species, creating hybrids.
+As the broccoli plant is so closely related to other members of the mustard family, cross-pollination may occur among other plants of this same species, creating hybrids.

 While these hybrids are often purposely created and have been seen in the grocery store of late, not all hybrids lend themselves to a good marrying.
 Hence, you will no doubt never see a cauli-kale and should probably plant only one type of Brassica if you want to save the seed.